 Momentum Energy Pty Limited (ABN 42 100 569 159) respects the personal information of our customers and employees and recognise the importance of protecting it.

 When you acquire a service from us you will receive further information about our privacy practices in a privacy statement or other form of privacy disclosure.

 You can contact us at

 P.O.
 Box 353,

 The types of personal information we collect and hold

-We collect a range of personal information which is necessary for our functions or activities.
-Generally, we collect the following types of personal information:
+We collect a range of personal information as part of our functions or activities.
+Generally, these may include the following types of personal information: